CutieZone/irzean/README.md

 - tag index, listing, sitemap generator
 - exists almost entirely in memory at all times
 - `rust-embed` for static non-code
+- ~14MiB memory usage with my writings directory and setup